hivesolutions/mailme/readme.md

 #### POST /api/send

-* `key` - The secret key to be used for validation/authorization
+* `skey` - The secret key to be used for validation/authorization

 ## API Structures